A new fee schedule is effective as of May 20, 2022. The fee schedule may be viewed and downloaded by clicking here.

-Contact Doug Parr at the WWCA for any questions regarding applications, permits and inspections.
+Contact Doug Parr or Tammy Koteles at the WWCA for any questions regarding applications, permits and inspections.
 The phone number is 734-428-7001.
 The fax number is 734-428-1849.
 Office hours for the WWCA are 8:00 AM to 1:00 PM, Monday, Wednesday and Friday.
 Office is closed Tuesday and Thursday.
 Doug Parr is generally in the office from 8:00 AM until 10:00 AM, and then leaves for appointments.
-The e-mail address for the WWCA is firstname.lastname@example.org.
-The office administrator is Tammy Koteles.
+The e-mail address for the WWCA is email@example.com.
+The office manager is Tammy Koteles.

-In addition to traditional building permits and inspections, responsibility for Soil Erosion and Sedimentation Control (SESC) permits has recently been transferred to the WWCA.
+In addition to traditional building permits and inspections, WWCA is also responsible for Soil Erosion and Sedimentation Control (SESC) permits.
 All requirements and forms associated with SESC activities are contained in one document, the Soil Erosion and Sedimentation Control Program Guide.
-Dale Behnke is responsible for handling the Soil Erosion permits.
+Doug Parr is responsible for handling the Soil Erosion permits.

 The 2015 Michigan Residential Code, the 2015 Michigan Building Code, the 2017 Mechanical Code, the 2017 Plumbing Code and the 2017 Michigan Electrical Code incorporating the 2017 NEC are now in effect.